daroczig/logger/README.md

 #> DEBUG [2018-14-11 02:05:15] How are you doing today?
 ```

-If you want to define the log level in a programmatic way, check out the `log` function.
+If you want to define the log level in a programmatic way, check out the `log` function, and see `?log_levels` for all the supported log levels.

 ## Log message formats